evanwills/openElection/README.md

 2. Nominations open automatically as per configuration

-3. Emails are set to all voters inviting them to nominate (if required)
+3. Emails are sent to all voters inviting them to nominate (if required)

 4. Voters can nominate to stand for election via the system